tatumamckinnis/Markov/README.md

 This is the directions document for Project P2 Markov in CompSci 201 at Duke University, Fall 2023.

-See [the details document](docs/details.md) for information on using Git, starting the project, and more details about the project including using Git.
+See [the details document](docs/details.md) for information on using Git, starting the project, and more details about the project including information about the classes and concepts that are outlined briefly below.

 ## Outline